Skip to main content

 Excellence in Education

 The Universal Pre-Kindergarten Program (UPK) is fully funded by New York State grants.
-The application is posted on the Commack website on the home page under “Announcements.”
+After April 1, 2025 and pending passage of the NYS Budget, the application will be posted on the Commack Website.
 The application must be submitted by May 1 in order to be included in the UPK lottery.
-There are a limited number of openings based upon the amount of grant money Commack receives from the state.
-The UPK half-day and full-day programs meet five days per week during the school year at local preschools.
+There are a limited number of openings based upon the amount of grant money Commack receives from the State.
+The UPK half-day and full-day programs meets five days per week during the school year at local preschools.

-Students must reside in the district and be four years old on or before Dec.
-1, 2024 to be eligible to attend UPK in the fall of 2024.
-Students are selected utilizing a lottery system to ensure all applicants have an equal opportunity for participation.
+Students must reside in the district and be four years old on or before December 1, 2025, to be eligible to attend UPK in the fall of 2025.
+Students are selected utilizing a lottery system to ensure that all applicants have an equal opportunity for participation.
 A numerical waiting list is maintained.
 In the event of availability, families will be notified in the order in which their number was chosen.

 Commack Universal Pre-Kindergarten (UPK) Frequently Asked Questions